edwardallanau-design/streamroom/README.md

 # StreamRoom — Cyberpunk Streaming Website

-A full-stack streaming website for **PiggyPlaysPH** built with React 19 and Spring Boot 4.0.3, featuring a full-viewport Twitch player, a blog/content management system, JWT-based admin authentication, and a cyberpunk aesthetic.
+A full-stack streaming website for **PiggyPlaysPH** built with React 19 and Spring Boot 4.0, featuring a full-viewport Twitch player, a role-based content management system, JWT authentication, and a cyberpunk aesthetic.

 **All services are fully containerized with Docker** — run the entire application stack with one command!